klogt-as/intercept/README.md

 - Put `server.listen/resetHandlers/close` in a dedicated **setup file** and reference it from your test runner config.
 - Define **baseline routes** in the setup and **override** within individual tests as needed.
 - Use `onUnhandledRequest: "error"` locally to smoke out missing handlers.
+- Use `intercept.ignore()` to silence analytics, health checks, or other unimportant traffic.

 ---

 ## Troubleshooting

-### “Cannot find module 'axios' or its type declarations”
+### "Cannot find module 'axios' or its type declarations"

-You don’t need axios unless you attach the adapter.
-If your TS setup still tries to resolve axios types, make sure you’re not importing from `@klogt/intercept/axios` unless axios is installed.
+You don't need axios unless you attach the adapter.
+If your TS setup still tries to resolve axios types, make sure you're not importing from `@klogt/intercept/axios` unless axios is installed.
 The adapter itself uses a conditional type import to avoid a hard dependency.

 ### ESM/CJS